If you’re a photographer looking to make a bit more money, you’ve probably been tempted, at least at some point, to go into stock photography.

 Shutterstock is by far the most popular microstock agency.
 It serves small and large clients alike, from individual bloggers to large companies.

 I even worked for a photography software company that regularly used Shutterstock for its imagery needs.

 Part of Shutterstock’s draw for end users is that they have a huge image library of both images and videos, serve over 150 countries, and are some of the most affordable for-purchase sources of stock imagery out there.

 But being one of the more low-cost options has its drawbacks to photographers.
 The payout is rarely more than $0.25 per photo.

 Still, with so many users it’s not particularly difficult to make a sale.
-In fact, many long-time stock photographers claim that Shutterstock is still their best seller.
+In fact, many long-time stock photographers claim that Shutterstock still accounts for their best-selling stock photos.

 Still, the fact that they’re now part of Getty’s immense system means that your photos are potentially available to license on both libraries.

 I’ve heard that earnings from iStock tend to fluctuate a lot, but it does well for many contributors I know.

 Alamy is one of my favorite stock photo sites.
 Sure, it’s not as massive as Shutterstock or iStock, but they pay a full 50% on each sale.